PlayFab/thundernetes/docs/troubleshooting/controllernodeagent.md

 ---
 layout: default
-title: Controller/NodeAgent status
+title: Controller/NodeAgent logs
 parent: Troubleshooting
 nav_order: 4
 ---

-# How can I get access to the controller and the NodeAgent status and logs?
+# How can I get access to the controller and the NodeAgent logs and status?

 Thundernetes controller Pod and NodeAgent Pods are installed in the `thundernetes-system` namespace by default.